HerrKnarz/Playnite-Extensions/README.md

 - Add links to several websites directly by trying to find a valid link using the game name
 - Search for games on several websites to add links via search dialog
 - Add library links: add links to the game page of its library
+- add link to active website in your browser via bookmarklet (see [wiki](https://github.com/HerrKnarz/Playnite-Extension-LinkUtilities/wiki/URL-handler-and-bookmarklet#bookmarklet) for more information).
+Works with any website.

 The following websites are supported (and can be toggled in the settings):